Initial Public Offerings (IPO) vs Follow On Public Offer (FPO) | Share India Blog

-When a company needs money for expanding their business capacity or clearing off their debt then they go public.
-Both IPO and FPO are processes that help them get money from investors and fulfill their business objectives.
+When a company needs money to expand its business capacity or clear off its debt, then it goes public.
+Both Initial Public Offering (IPO) and Follow-on Public Offer (FPO) are processes that help them get money from investors and fulfill their business objectives.

-IPO stands for Initial Public Offering, it is a process in which a private company goes public by issuing shares to the general public for the first time.
-The company which offers its shares to the public is called an “issuer,” and it does so with the guidance of several advisors/merchant bankers.
+IPO is a process in which a private company goes public by issuing shares to the general public for the first time.
+The company that offers its shares to the public is called an ‘issuer’, and it does so with the guidance of several advisors/merchant bankers.
 Once the IPO is done, the company’s shares are traded in an open market.

 The primary reason for a private company going to the public is to raise money.
 By selling its shares in an open market, the company can collect and raise funds to grow its business successfully.